carlosmontoyargz/lab-management/README.md

 ### Running the server
 `mvnw spring-boot:run`

-Sample file witj API calls at `api/`
+Sample file with API calls at `api/`

 ### Reference Documentation
 For further reference, please consider the following sections: